Wednesday, 10 November 2021

 I didn’t remove my hands from her head.

-Still some more minutes…the house would wear a deserted look…
+Still some more minutes… The house would wear a deserted look…

 The train would leave at eight.
 We had reached the station one hour in advance.
 Younger brother and uncle got a seat near the window.
 Aunt was standing with me.
 “Will you write me letters frequently?” she asked me and held my hands with hers.
 Eyes were full of tears!